As a child, she had heard stories of elves who lived in the woods.

 The man shifted slightly at the mention of the animals.
 He directed his attention away from her and to the gate.

-She continued meekly, “I only wished to stop here for a moment.”
+She continued meekly, “I only wished to stop here for a short while.”

 He frowned at the mention of a lantern, but returned his attention to the gate.
 “Wait here,” he ordered before turning quickly up the path towards the gate.